Paying down holiday debt quickly can make a big difference.

 Set up a system to pay off multiple cards.

 If you have more than one high-interest card to pay off, you need to rank them in order of the interest rates they charge.
-While you may need to make the minimum payments on all your cards, you should pay much more on the card that charges the highest rate of interest.
+While you may need to make the minimum payments on most of your cards, you should pay much more on the card that charges the highest rate of interest.

 Here, as well, you need to set yourself a deadline.
 Without a deadline, you're likely to go too easy on yourself and keep your debt going forever.